explodinglabs/jsonrpcserver/doc/api.md

 **trim_log_values**

-Show abbreviated requests and responses in log.
+Show abbreviated requests and responses in logs.
+Default is *False*.

 ## Validation